Open Source

 I am basing this on numbers I see looking at some other open-source projects that have GitHub stars in the tens or hundreds of thousands.

-And all of the projects that get abandoned, or die due to a lack of funding, or attempt to aggressively monetize their users at some point.
+And all of the projects that get abandoned, otherwise die due to a lack of funding, attempt to aggressively monetize their users, or transition to a commercial license at some point and get backlash for it.

 So, what is the plan?